Blake-Barr/Cyber101/README.md

 Responsible for setup and maintenance of server environment Responsible for software development

-### Security Analyst: Ryan Day
+### Designer: Ryan Day

-Responsible for analyzing and implementing security measures Responsible for monitoring network security issues Responsible for penetration testing
+Responsible for creating the structure and layout of the site Responsible for implementing features and additions Responsible for testing and troubleshooting site features Assisting in software development

 ### Research: Matthew Johnson

 Responsible for data input
 Responsible for information gathering
+Source Citations
+Design of presentation work
+Assisting in software development

-### Front End Support: Josh Woodson
+### UI & UX Experience: Josh Woodson

-Responsible for front line IT support
+Responsible for Optimizing User Interface
+Responsible for Optimizing User experience to make being cyber smart easy to learn and understand Assisting in software development

-### System Administrator: Isaiah Shim
+### QA: Isaiah Shim

-Responsible for handling access and policies Responsible for maintaining user directory
-Responsible for creating phishing structure
+Assists in testing application
+Identifying issues within the site, and research ways to fix these issues Assisting in software development

 ## Wireframe
 ![Wireframe](https://user-images.githubusercontent.com/59884862/189560279-a0327ce4-e8c7-4ad1-a39d-7fc87093875c.PNG)